rhart-rup/Foursquare-Venue-Scraper-2023/README.md

 ## What’s special about it?
 -  **Exhaustive Search** - other approaches typically fail to find all venues in high density areas because the API only returns a maximum of 50 results.
 We use a dynamically changing search radius (i.e. smaller search radius for higher density areas) to ensure all venues are found.
-- **Custom search area** - use latitude and longitude coordinates to define any desired area to search.
+- **Custom search area** - use latitude and longitude coordinates to define any desired area to search (in the world!).
-- **Effectively Free** - A search for all bars and restaurants in London cost about ~$100.
+- **Effectively Free** - A search for all bars and restaurants in London costs about ~$100.
 Foursquare developer accounts get $200 free credit a month.
+- **Find Specific Venue Types** - Customise the type of venues to search for e.g. all businesses or just bars and restaurants etc.
 - **Balanced speed against number of API calls** - we made the search as fast as possible whilst making as few API calls as possible.
-- **Custom Venue Types** - Easily customise the type of venues to find e.g. all businesses or just bars and restaurants etc.
 - **Tailor Data** - Can customise what extended venue data is collected via a small amount of code tweaking.
 - **Dynamic Tracker** - Track progress of search via a dynamically updated map of the search area (showing area still to be searched).
 ![alt text](images/searching.gif)